-Nobody except a few select Instagram developers know the exact numbers.
+Nobody, except a few select Instagram developers, knows the exact numbers.

 Obviously, Instagram wants to keep users from abusing the system by spamming people with useless information.
 Therefore, they have some restrictions in place that keep you from following too many people.